PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 <img src="./images/fairness.jpg" alt="Fairness" width="600">

-<br> This week you will be introduced to the subfield of Responsible AI, which has the objective to ensure AI is safe, trustworthy, and unbiased.
+<br> This week, we will dive into the subfield of Responsible AI, which aims to ensure AI is safe, trustworthy, and unbiased.
 It is a relatively new subfield, which has seen a stark increase in popularity over the last couple of years.
+Unfortunately, many responsible AI tools currently do not support image data.
+So, this week we may need to push ourselves to think outside the box.

+Let's start with our trailblazer journey:

-Today, you will be introduced to the concepts of 'fairness' and 'bias'.
+Today, we will focus on the concepts of 'fairness' and 'bias'.
 How are they defined?
-Are there different types of 'fairness' and/or 'bias' Lastly, you will be made familiar with two principles that can be applied to achieve fairness; equality and equity.
+Are there different types of 'fairness' and/or 'bias'?
+Lastly, in the workshop, we will familiarize ourselves with two principles to achieve fairness; equality and equity.

 ## Learning objectives